WLCC team

 Carers Case Officer

-In my spare time, I like to spend as much time with my family, football (playing and watching), listening to music/podcasts and sitting down to read a good book – when the opportunity of a quiet moment arises!
+In my spare time, I like to spend as much time with my family and also watching the mighty Leigh Leopards!!!!

 Lisa Kirby